-Before writing As It Is On Earth, I did not have a Facebook page, a Twitter account, a Blog, or a website that relied on me as the “Admin.”
+Before writing my first novel As It Is On Earth, I did not have a Facebook page, a Twitter account, a Blog, or a website that relied on me as the “Admin.”
 I scoffed at the first, did not understand the meaning of the second, shrank in horror at the third, and thought web administrators were all…well, geeks.

 That was then, this is now.
 How far I have fallen.

 Perhaps it really is the WASPy New Englander in me that has made the novels and self-promotion business so painful.
 My Emersonian soul corrupted by Social Media.

 I am a liar; it’s only occasionally fun, and usually only after a few toddies which, as any savvy social media type will attest, is a very very dangerous state in which to conduct said business.